evhub/coconut/DOCS.md

 Statement lambdas also support implicit lambda syntax such that `def -> _` is equivalent to `def (_=None) -> _` as well as explicitly marking them as pattern-matching such that `match def (x) -> x` will be a pattern-matching function.

 Note that statement lambdas have a lower precedence than normal lambdas and thus capture things like trailing commas.
+To avoid confusion, statement lambdas should always be wrapped in their own set of parentheses.

 ##### Example